kbengine/kbengine/kbe/src/lib/python/Doc/library/dis.rst

 .. opcode:: YIELD_VALUE

-   Pops ``TOS`` and yields it from a :term:`generator`.
+   Pops TOS and yields it from a :term:`generator`.

 .. opcode:: YIELD_FROM

-   Pops ``TOS`` and delegates to it as a subiterator from a :term:`generator`.
+   Pops TOS and delegates to it as a subiterator from a :term:`generator`.

    .. versionadded:: 3.3

+.. opcode:: SETUP_ANNOTATIONS

+   Checks whether ``__annotations__`` is defined in ``locals()``, if not it is set up to an empty ``dict``.
+This opcode is only emitted if a class or module body contains :term:`variable annotations <variable annotation>` statically.

+   .. versionadded:: 3.6

 .. opcode:: IMPORT_STAR

    Loads all symbols not starting with ``'_'`` directly from the module TOS to the local namespace.
 The module is popped after loading all names.
 This opcode implements ``from module import *``.

 .. opcode:: POP_BLOCK

    Removes one block from the block stack.
 Per frame, there is a stack of blocks, denoting nested loops, try statements, and such.

 .. opcode:: POP_EXCEPT

    Removes one block from the block stack.
 The popped block must be an exception handler block, as implicitly created when entering an except handler.
 In addition to popping extraneous values from the frame stack, the last three popped values are used to restore the exception state.

 .. opcode:: END_FINALLY